Convention & Visitors Bureau

 Two shops on Pearl Street's east end are helping keep Boulder's avid cyclist population caffeine-fueled, outfitted and repaired: Stop into Full Cycle for an espresso maybe a new saddle or enjoy Rapha's quiet atmosphere, great coffee and sick gear — plus check their impressive roster of weekly group rides.
 The North Boulder location of Amante Coffee is particularly popular with Boulder’s avid cyclist community, too.
 There’s a Wednesday morning bike ride that leaves from (and returns to) Amante every week.
 Maybe there's something about an Italian-roasted espresso (the owners of Amante Coffee import beans direct from Northern Italy) that gives Boulder's bikers extra pep.

 Brewing up Boulder’s own micro-roasted Conscious Coffee, The Cup is full of students and folks working remotely all day long.
 It’s where to go to just chill and soak up the buzz happening all around you.
 On warm days, the shop opens two giant garage doors that front to busy Pearl Street, so you can people watch and catch the cool Colorado breeze while you sip your espresso.
+While Red Rock Coffeehouse is tucked safely inside an unsuspecting strip mall, the walls are covered in jaw-dropping nature photography and the super-friendly staff is always a breath of fresh air.

 Did you know Boulder is home to a hand-carved Persian teahouse, North America's largest tea factory that you can tour, and a pretty serious tea obsession, in general?
 Get more information on this Tea Tasting in Boulder page.